-- Backend: it represents the "core" of the platform and consists in a set of multi-thread modules that uses messaging queues to enable asynchronous, distributed and redundant messaging among components, allowing enterprise integration patterns.
+- Backend: it represents the "core" of the platform and consists in a set of independent multi-thread modules that uses messaging queues to enable asynchronous, distributed and redundant messaging among components, allowing enterprise integration patterns.
 Each module exposes a REST API that is used consumed by the other modules and by the web interfaces.

 - Control panel: a responsive web application that allows users to manage different entities, according to their role: customers can see their orders status and check availability of their instances; vendors can manage their application catalog, active customers, orders and running instances of their applications; administrator can manage the entire platform and receive updates from the monitoring and alerting systems.

 - Marketplace: a responsive web application where a software vendor can publish its own products, along with others vendors products.
 Customers can browse the catalog, compare products, rate and comment them, place orders or try an application (if the vendor allows it).

 - CMW: it's the core of Cloudesire, handles most of the business logic related to the catalog, customers, subscriptions, invoicing.